CongducPham/PRIMA-Intel-IrriS/Gateway/README.md

 Manual installation on top of generic WaziGate distribution
 ===========================================================

+**The SD card image has already everything installed.
+Manual installation procedure is provided for information only.**

 The customized WaziGate distribution consists in a pre-configured WaziGate with 1 device and either a capacitive SEN0308 sensor or a Watermark water tension sensor.